Learning Objectives

 1. Primer Design

-Primers are short DNA sequences that target a specific genomic region (e.g., 16S or ITS).
-They must be specific enough to amplify the organisms of interest (e.g., bacteria or fungi) while avoiding off-target amplification.
-The chosen region should be highly variable to differentiate between taxa, but the length of the amplified region (amplicon) should remain relatively consistent to avoid sequencing bias.
+Primers are short DNA sequences that target a specific genomic region such as 16S or ITS.
+They must be specific enough to amplify the organisms of interest while avoiding off-target amplification.
+The chosen region should be highly variable to differentiate between taxa, but the amplicon length should remain relatively consistent to avoid sequencing bias.

 2. PCR Amplification